Our E-Safety Committee

 We launched our E-Safety Committee in Autumn 2016 to discuss all aspects of e-safety and the importance of being safe at home and at school.
 The committee is made up of:

 We meet termly to discuss any e-safety issues that may have arisen, reviewing and monitoring our e-safety policy and practice to the changing needs of our school and technology.
 We use the 360 degree toolkit to self-review our e-safety within school.

-Parent E-Safety Workshop with Anna Eales from the NSPCC.
+A recent parent E-Safety Workshop took place with Anna Eales from the NSPCC.
 Date: Thursday 23rd March 2017

 Click the links to find out how to stay safe online.

 Please find below the Parent Guide document from The BCS, The Chartered Institute for IT website.

 NSPCC: The internet is amazing.
 Children can play, learn, create and connect - opening up a whole world of exciting possibilities.
 But how do you keep track of what they’re doing and make sure they’re staying safe?

 CEOP help children stay safe online.
 Has someone acted inappropriately towards you online, or to a child or young person you know?
 If you have been asked to do something that makes you feel uncomfortable or someone has been insistent on meeting up, you can report it to us here.

 The “Thinkuknow” website is brought to you by the Child Exploitation and Online Protection (CEOP) centre.
 You may have seen some of their video clips on National TV recently.

 There’s a lot of information here for both children and adults – parents even have their own area of the site!